Here Are The 10 Oldest Restaurants in NJ

 The dimly lit rooms with a grey stone hearth and brick walls make guests feel as though they have entered another time period at The Black Horse Tavern and Pub.
 It is truly one of the oldest restaurants in NJ.
 According to an article from the 1998 issue of the Daily Record, Ebenezer Byram built the Black Horse as an inn in 1742 and turned it into a stagecoach shop for travelers.
 Eventually, it turned into the tavern and pub it is known as today.

-The Black Horse Tavern and Pub utilizes fresh Garden State produce from local farms to cook their food.
-Their traditional entreés have a modern twist like their shepherd’s pie empanadas, baked lobster mac, and DZ burger.
+The Black Horse Tavern and Pub utilizes fresh produce from local farms in the Garden State to cook their food.
+Their traditional entreés have a modern twist, like their shepherd’s pie empanadas, baked lobster mac, and DZ burger.

 Barnsboro Inn — Sewell, NJ